ShashwathNextgen/DevOps/README.md

-Combined Project: Comprehensive Deployment and Management Environment Overview
+Automated Web Deployment

+Overview
-This project combines essential skills in setting up deployment environments, managing version control, Linux system administration, and creating automated deployment pipelines.
-You will learn to use tools and platforms like Visual Studio Code, GitHub, Azure, Linux, Apache Web Server, and Jenkins to create a robust and efficient development and deployment workflow.
+This project combines essential skills in setting up deployment environments, managing version control, Linux system administration, and creating automated deployment >
 Tasks
 1. Setting Up a Deployment Environment in Azure
-Objective: Set up a deployment environment on Azure by installing Visual Studio Code, creating a GitHub repository, registering for an Azure account, and configuring a Linux Virtual Machine (VM).
+Objective: Set up a deployment environment on Azure by installing Visual Studio Code, creating a GitHub repository, registering for an Azure account, and configuring a>
 Steps:
 Install Visual Studio Code (VS Code):
 Download and install Visual Studio Code on your local machine.
 Configure VS Code with preferred settings and extensions for deployment.
 Create a GitHub Account and Repository: